AlbertoRoper/cosmoGW/README.md

 * Created: 19 Jul.
 2023 (original GW_turbulence is from Nov.
 2021)
 * Latest stable release: 10 Nov.
 2023

-cosmoGW (a continuation and update of [*GW_turbulence*](https://github.com/AlbertoRoper/GW_turbulence)) is a project to produce results related to the production of cosmological gravitational wave backgrounds from different sources in the early Universe (e.g., from MHD turbulence).
+cosmoGW (a continuation and update of [*GW_turbulence*](https://github.com/AlbertoRoper/GW_turbulence)) is a project to produce results related to the production of cosmological gravitational wave backgrounds from different sources in the early Universe (e.g., from sound waves and MHD turbulence in phase transitions).

 Some of the routines use results from large-scale numerical simulations using the open-source [Pencil Code](https://github.com/pencil-code);
 see [Pencil Code Collaboration], *The Pencil Code, a modular MPI code for partial differential equations and particles: multipurpose and multiuser-maintained,* J. Open Source Softw. **6**, 2807 (2021), [arXiv:2009.08231](https://arxiv.org/abs/2009.08231), [DOI:10.21105/joss.02807](https://joss.theoj.org/papers/10.21105/joss.02807).

 Other routines are part of cosmoGW, including postprocessing calculations, numerical computations, and plotting routines.

 If you use any of the cosmoGW results, please cite this [repository](https://zenodo.org/record/6045844), the relevant reference/s listed in the routines.
-I would also love to hear about your your interest for this project and your work, so consider reaching me out on my email: alberto.roperpol@unige.ch
+I would also love to hear about your interest for this project and your work, so consider reaching me out on my email: alberto.roperpol@unige.ch

 In particular, if you use any of the results that involve Pencil Code simulations, please cite [Pencil Code paper](https://joss.theoj.org/papers/10.21105/joss.02807) and [code](https://github.com/pencil-code).